-A. Required committee meetings
+A. Required Committee Meetings

-Concerning reasonable progress, a course program must be developed and approved by the Advisory Committee within the first term of the student's program.
-This course program should identify likely dates for Proposal Defense, Candidacy, and Final Oral Exams (for Ph.D. students), as well as the expected graduation time.
+Concerning reasonable progress, a course plan must be developed and approved by the Advisory Committee within the first term of the student's program.
+This course plan should identify likely dates for Proposal Defense, Candidacy, and Final Oral Exams (for PhD students), as well as the expected graduation time.
 The student and advisor are expected to meet regularly to determine goals for Thesis/Dissertation research progress.
 A student who meets or demonstrates good faith in reaching established goals in coursework and research is considered to be making reasonable progress.